All Episodes

 Really?

-That Hurricane Sandy and the afternoon.
+That Hurricane Sandy and the aftermath.

-ABC on their on Good Morning America Today actually said they've got a poll.
+ABC on their, on Good Morning America Today, actually said they've got a poll.

 Eight out of ten approve of Obama's handling.